 Mashed Banana on Toast.
 There is something about mashing bananas and eating them on your toast that is different than sliced.
 I think mashed is better with a squeeze of lemon juice.
 Put that on top of peanut butter, and that is a whole different kind of yummy.

 Heated Applesauce on Toast At the boarding school I went to in Canada, we had this every morning for breakfast.
 Our nickname for it was moose meat.
 Not sure why.
 At any rate, I still think it is really good.
 I usually buy the berry/applesauce mix (unsweetened), heat the applesauce in the microwave, butter my toast with fresh almond or natural peanut butter and then put the heated applesauce on top.
 Maybe only crazy Canadians like this, but it's kinda like eating apples with peanut butter, only better.

 Heated Berries on Toast This is a healthier version of the above.
 Sometimes I will put mashed banana on the toast first to add some sweetness.
 I then heat mixed berries in the microwave (or whatever berries you want) and put it on top.
 Usually the toast is also spread with almond or peanut butter.
 The mashed bananas are a lower calorie option though.
 You can also top it with chopped walnuts, coconut or sliced almonds.

 Mashed Mango on Toast.
 Heat frozen mango in the microwave.
 Toast your bread and spread with your favorite nut-based butter.
 Mash on the heated mango.

 Tofu Scramble on Toast (or tortillas) with Salsa

 This takes the place of scrambled eggs in the morning.
 Remember eggs are not what they are cracked up to be.
-See here and here for why eggs promote inflammation and atherosclerosis.
+See and for why eggs promote inflammation and atherosclerosis.
 Yup, they are not what they are cracked up to be.

 Tofu Scramble - The Basic Recipe